htool/vhfinfo/EDIT.md

 This map is not intended to make VHF areas easy to 'click'.

+The map should only contain areas (features) that have a VHF channel.

-Areas (features) should *ONLY* cover their reposonsible area.
+Features should *ONLY* cover their reposonsible area.
 Nothing more.

 Think of when you leave a lock/marina or just passed a bridge.